How to Answer Your Door From Anywhere in the World

 Some sophisticated models are AI (Artificial Intelligence) powered.
-They can detect whether it’s a person, animal or vehicle that’s moving before the door.
-In this way you don’t get an alert when a plant, bird, sidewalk pedestrain or a falling leaf moves before your door.
+They can detect whether it’s a person, animal, or vehicle that’s moving before the door.
+In this way, you don’t get an alert when a plant, bird, sidewalk pedestrian, or a falling leaf comes into view outside your door.

 How Do Video Doorbells Work?

 If you have a CCTV security system, you’ll understand how a video doorbell works.

 It uses a Wi-Fi connection to send an alert to your smartphone whenever movement is detected within the camera’s range of vision or when someone presses the doorbell.

 You can then use the doorbell app on your smartphone to see who is outside your door.